Orders – API methods

 201: Created

-The request has been created.
+Your request was successful, and the order has been created.

 400: Bad request